dnavaria/kodekloud-notes/docker-notes.md

 - `docker run --entrypoint <entrypoint which is usually an executable>  <image_name> <parameter>` => setting entry point in docker run command
 - `docker network ls` => to list all networks
 - `docker network create --driver <host/bridge/none> --subnet <subnet/mask> <network name> ` => create a custom network
+- `docker system df -v` => to view the actual disk space used by the images and containers.

 # Docker Images
 ```